-Studierendenwerk Hamburg has 26 student halls with a total of 4,400 rooms for approx. 70,000 students in Hamburg.
-A furnished room in one of these halls can cost approximately €300 to €370 per month.
-A security deposit of €300-€500 is also payable when you move in.
-Students have their own furnished rooms, generally measuring 10 - 13 m.
+Studierendenwerk Hamburg has 25 student halls with around 4,390 rooms for approx. 70,000 students in Hamburg.
+A furnished room in one of these halls can cost approximately \in 300 to \in 370 per month.
+A security deposit of \in 300- \in 500 is also payable when you move in.
+Students have their own furnished rooms, generally measuring around 10 - 15 m2.
 The kitchens, common rooms, and sanitary facilities are shared.
 Proceed as follows: